Harmonizing with the asymmetry of somatic experience

 But first, a little backstory.

-Two examples of invertebrate nervous system organization: A) Flatworm system, the simplest linear-type nervous system of two nerves connected to a complex neuronal network.
+Two examples of invertebrate nervous system organization: A) Flatworm system, the linear-type nervous system of two nerves connected to a complex neuronal network.
 B) Nerve net of radiates, the simplest neural organization.

 The vertebrate nervous systems of quadrupeds have evolved to sit behind the gut tub, dorsally.